kubernetes/kompose/README.md

 ## Shell autocompletion

-We support both Bash and Zsh autocompletion.
+We support Bash, Zsh and Fish autocompletion.

 ```sh
 # Bash (add to .bashrc for persistence)